tannerbohn/tannerbohn.github.io/ideas.markdown

       - easily generalizable -- but how do you sort all items (instead of just finding the single best)?
     - repeatedly show user subset of data and have them approximately rank them, then use PageRank-like algorithm
     - Is the purpose to actually sort or for a group of people/person to choose a single best item?
+    - ~~create algorithm which asks used to compare many elements to eachother, and then uses iterative algorithm to find ordering for elements which satisies the criterion~~
+      - ~~the discovered ordering approaches the true ordering as the number of comparisons requested increases, but a small number (O(n)) as well as being able to provide approximately *how much* bigger one element is leads to pretty good results~~
   - design new keyboard method/type
+    - ~~write program to find optimal arrangement of keys~~
+      - ~~simulate typing and try to minimize time (need to calculate travel distance)~~
   - write program to find optimal shortenings of words (for a given corpus) while maintaining uniqueness
   - at the highest level of an optimized system, behaviour should appear random
   - simulation to test optimal exploration policies